 Adding mushroom elixir powders to your coffee or drinking mushroom coffee directly, can limit the amount of caffeine you consume per cup.
 Plus, mushrooms have tons of medicinal properties that are great for PCOS including hormone balancing, insulin regulation improvement, mood improvement, and more.

 Teas are a great option if you want additional health benefits with a little bit of caffeine.
 It varies by tea, some even have no caffeine, but typically even caffeinated teas have far less caffeine than coffee per serving.
+Here are my top teas for PCOS and how you can make them!

 This is a great option if you love the taste of coffee but want to limit the caffeine content.
 The caffeine content varies depending on brand and methods, but overall you’re reducing your caffeine intake big time, sometimes even by 95% when you drink decaf.